The Privacy Placebo: Diagnosing Consent Burden through Performative Scrolling

 \section{Related Work}

-Interfaces can influence decision-making in ways that manipulate cognitive limitations, habituation, and uneven effort. \citet{mathur2019dark} documented cases of widespread deceptive patterns that encourage users to choose an action (i.e. making a purchase or data-sharing) that are easier or less effortful than the alternatives, in the context of e-commerce and privacy.
-In the realm of consent, \citet{nouwens2020dark} demonstrated that cookie banners obscure refusal options, prompt opt-out options that require multiple steps or diminish attention through habituation; and \citet{utz2019informedconsent} quantified how consent notice design can influence user comprehension of these notices and subsequent choices.
-Recent large-scale audits and cross-national usability studies echo and extend these results, highlighting common non-compliance patterns, mobile-specific frictions, and the continuing gap between nominal consent and practical control \citep{matte2020docookie,habib2022cookie,boumasims2023usukcmp,santos2021purpose,bielova2024designpatterns,degeling2019wevalue,machuletz2020multiple,demir2024interactiontools,tang2025consentchk}.
+Interfaces can influence decision-making in ways that manipulate cognitive limitations, habituation, and uneven effort.
+Early work on malicious interface design and dark patterns established that interface structures can systematically advance the designer's goals over the user's goals \citep{conti2010malicious,gray2018darkpatterns,digeronimo2020uidark,mathur2021whatmakes,luguri2021shining}. \citet{mathur2019dark} documented widespread deceptive patterns that encourage users to choose actions that are easier or less effortful than the alternatives, while later work further clarified the design attributes, normative stakes, and user perceptions of such manipulative interfaces \citep{mathur2021whatmakes,bongard2021definitely}.
+In the realm of consent, \citet{nouwens2020dark} demonstrated that cookie banners obscure refusal options, prompt opt-out options that require multiple steps, or diminish attention through habituation.
+Subsequent work has connected consent-banner design to legal requirements, interaction criticism, and automated dark-pattern detection, showing that consent manipulation often emerges through multi-step flows, ambiguous labels, or asymmetric effort rather than through a single isolated screen \citep{gray2021legalrequirements,soe2022automated,hausner2021cookiebanners,kocyigit2023features}. \citet{utz2019informedconsent} further quantified how consent notice design can influence user comprehension of these notices and subsequent choices.
+Recent large-scale audits and cross-national usability studies echo and extend these results, highlighting common non-compliance patterns, mobile-specific frictions, evolving dark patterns, tracking consequences, and the continuing gap between nominal consent and practical control \citep{matte2020docookie,habib2022cookie,boumasims2023usukcmp,santos2021purpose,bielova2024designpatterns,degeling2019wevalue,machuletz2020multiple,demir2024interactiontools,tang2025consentchk,rasaii2025intractable,singh2026umbra}.